Ficool

 He was… tall.
 Dangerous tall.
 Sharp suit.
 Sharp jawline.
 Eyes that looked like they could calculate the probability of your death in three seconds.

-Alex Vale extended a hand.
-"Mr. Vale."
+Adrian extended a hand.

 Val blinked.
 "Uh… hi.
 I… I guess I'm here for… paperwork?"

-Alex raised an eyebrow.
+Adrian raised an eyebrow.
 "You signed the agreement."

 Val gulped.
 "I… yeah.
 I did.
 By accident.
 Not really accident.
 Sort of joke.
 Please don't sue me?"

-Alex's expression was unflinching.
+Adrian's expression was unflinching.
 "There's a $250,000 penalty for backing out."

 Val's brain screamed.
 "Wait… what?"

-Alex continued, ignoring her inner panic.
+Adrian continued, ignoring her inner panic.
 "But… I'm willing to make a compromise.
 Complete the first month.
 If you hate it, I'll void everything."

 Val looked at him like he had grown a second head.
 "First month… what exactly?"